-NameCheap web host was offering a first-month free plan and I think because of spam, they decided to make it $1 to verify that the person who’d like to get the web hosting deal is serious and not a robot.
-Actually, there is a special offer of $1 WordPress hosting that’s renewable each month, and it includes backups, security, and managed services.
+NameCheap web host was offering a first-month free plan and I think because of spam.
+They decided to make it $1 to verify that the person who’d like to get the web hosting deal is serious and not a robot.
+Actually, there is a special offer of $1 WordPress hosting that’s renewable each month.
+And that includes backups, security, and managed services.

-GoDaddy is a popular company with good services and US data centers, and they don’t offer cPanel, but there is an easy-to-use control panel that’s custom.
-The main features are:
+GoDaddy is a popular company with good services and US data centers, and they offer cPanel.
+The main features are the following:

 - Good hosting plans